guerzon/vaultwarden/README.md

 ### Background

+In 2020, I built a simple project for deploying **Bitwarden_RS** to Kubernetes, which can be found [here](https://github.com/guerzon/bitwarden-kubernetes).
+That project is made up of various YAML files which have to be edited manually when adding required customizations.

-This aim of this Helm chart is to deploy `vaultwarden` with a stable configuration to Kubernetes clusters.
+The aim of this project is to deploy `vaultwarden` with a stable configuration to Kubernetes clusters using [Helm](https://helm.sh/docs/).

 The upstream repository for the `vaultwarden` project can be found [here](https://github.com/dani-garcia/vaultwarden).

 ### Word of caution